ArcasProject/WheresMyField/A_User_Story.md

 I'm new to a research field.
 I could spend six months on a literature review in order to understand key papers, people, and the journals and conferences relevant to my field.

 Or I could do a quick web search using the power of extensive metadata for scholarly literature.
-Existing services include Web of Knowledge (closed), the Microsoft Academic API (free up to a point) and CORE.
+Existing services include Web of Knowledge (closed), the Microsoft Academic API (free up to a point), CORE (search engine only) and Yewno Discover (closed).
 These allow me to explore the data, but not necassarily to make much sense of it or help me use it.

 ## Example user journey